Blue Origin Logo

 Why did Jeff Bezos name Blue Origin?

 Jeff Bezos named this aerospace company to show the importance of the Earth, our “blue planet.”
-The title suggests that all space exploration begins on Earth and should help in its conservation.
-Bezos envisions humanity continue exploring space while ensuring Earth remains a safe and prosperous home.
+The title suggests that all space exploration begins on Earth and should help conserve it.
+Bezos envisions humanity continuing to explore space while ensuring Earth remains a safe and prosperous home.
 This is consistent with his interest in expanding human life beyond Earth and improving our ability to support life on our planet.